What equity market trends stood out during the third quarter of 2025 and how did the Fund perform in this period?

 Please visit the Fund’s performance page for complete performance information.

-How was the Fund’s portfolio allocated between equities and fixed income as of September 30, 2023?
+What was the Fund’s asset allocation as of September 30, 2025?

 *EULAV Asset Management (the “Adviser”) and EULAV Securities LLC, the Fund’s principal underwriter (the “Distributor”), have agreed to permanently waive certain class-specific fees and/or pay certain class-specific expenses incurred by the Institutional Class so that the Institutional Class bears its class-specific fees and expenses at the same percentage of its average daily net assets as the Investor Class’s class-specific fees and expenses (excluding 12b-1 fees and any extraordinary expenses incurred in different amounts by the classes) (the “Expense Limitation”).
 The Adviser and the Distributor may subsequently recover from assets attributable to the Institutional Class the reimbursed expenses and/or waived fees (within 3 years from the month in which the waiver/reimbursement occurred) to the extent that the Institutional Class’s expense ratio is less than the Expense Limitation or, if lower, the expense limitation in effect when the waiver/reimbursement occurred.
 The Expense Limitation can be terminated only with the agreement of the Fund’s board.
 The Fund’s performance would be lower in the absence of such waivers.